ONLYOFFICE/Kubernetes-Docs/README.md

 It's recommended to use at least 2Gi of persistent storage for every 100 active users of ONLYOFFICE Docs.

-Note: Set the `metrics.enabled=true` for enable exposing PostgreSQL metrics to be gathered by Prometheus.
+Note: Set the `metrics.enabled=true` to enable exposing PostgreSQL metrics to be gathered by Prometheus.

 See more details about installing PostgreSQL via Helm [here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#postgresql).